ahmadghizzawi/node-express-mongoose-skeleton/README.md

 # Node Express Mongoose Skeleton
-An application skeleton for building web apis using express, and mongoose.
+An application skeleton for building web APIs using Express, and Mongoose.

 ## Usage